mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # Use Cases - Security Domain

 The Security Domain is defined by the Home Network:
-* Motes provide data to a Controller / Aggrehator using IPsec
+* Motes provide data to a Controller / Aggregator using IPsec
  * Mote origin is important
 * Health Care sensors extends the Security Domain